aws-samples/aws-glue-samples/examples/data_cleaning_and_lambda.md

      |--  Average Total Payments : string (nullable = true)
      |-- Average Medicare Payments: string (nullable = true)

-Now, let's look at the schema that a DynamicFrame generates:
+Now, let's see what the schema looks like after we load the data into a DynamicFrame, starting from the metadata that the crawler put in the AWS Glue Data Catalog:

     medicare_dynamicframe = glueContext.create_dynamic_frame.from_catalog(
            database = "payments",